ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-info-types.md

 To create custom sensitive information types in the Security & Compliance Center, you can choose from several options:

-- **Use the UI** You can set up a custom sensitive information type using the Security & Compliance Center UI.
-With this method, you can use regular expressions, keywords, and keyword dictionaries.
-To learn more, see [Create a custom sensitive information type](create-a-custom-sensitive-information-type.md).
+- **Use EDM** (NEW!)
+You can set up custom sensitive information types using Exact Data Match (EDM) capabilities.
+This method enables you to create a dynamic sensitive information type using a secure database that you can refresh periodically.
+See [Create a custom sensitive information type for DLP with Exact Data Match (EDM)](create-custom-sensitive-info-type-edm.md).

 - **Use PowerShell** You can set up custom sensitive information types using PowerShell.
 Although this method is more complex than using the UI, you have more configuration options.
 See [Create a custom sensitive information type in Security & Compliance Center PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md).

-- **Use EDM** (NEW!)
-You can set up custom sensitive information types using Exact Data Match (EDM) capabilities.
-This method enables you to create a dynamic sensitive information type using secure, refreshable data.
-See [Create a custom sensitive information type for DLP with Exact Data Match (EDM)](create-custom-sensitive-info-type-edm.md).
+- **Use the UI** You can set up a custom sensitive information type using the Security & Compliance Center UI.
+With this method, you can use regular expressions, keywords, and keyword dictionaries.
+To learn more, see [Create a custom sensitive information type](create-a-custom-sensitive-information-type.md).